Python-for-geo-people/Lesson-1-Course-Environment/intro-to-course-environment.md

 ## Some basic principles about the course environment

-- You will launch a new cloud computer every time you're on a lecture or start doing the exercises.
+- You will launch a new cloud computer instance every time you're on a lecture or start doing the exercises.

 - You will **ALWAYS** download the course materials from GitHub